-The workshop individual facilitator(s) is (are) responsible for developing and leading the class in learning experiences that include active participation by classmates.
+The workshop team members are responsible for working collaboratively as a group to develop and then lead the class in learning experiences that include active participation by classmates.
 Assume that course members have read the course materials to date and are familiar with course content.
 Time allocation will be determined by the professor and is based on the size of the teams (influenced by class membership and on the content focus).
-Typically, workshops are 1-2 hours.
+Typically, workshops are 1.5-2.5 hours.